Judy’s Last Gift by

 I noticed something I hadn’t seen before.
 Painted on one side of the bottle – the side that had faced the wall all those months – was the image of a black cat.
 Judy knew how much we had loved our beautiful black pussycat Smokey.

-Ah Ducky, my kind friend, you never stop giving, do you?
+Ah Ducky, my kind and generous friend, you never stop giving, do you?

 – Dana Susan Lehrman